qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 - **Partial Genomic Coverage**: Thus, scNanoCOOL-seq primarily measures and analyzes those regions in the genome that were methylated prior to bisulfite treatment, not the entire genome.
 - **Focused Analysis**: This means the method mainly captures specific, methylation-status-related genomic information, rather than providing a comprehensive overview of the entire genome.

+## scNanoCOOL-seq core idea

+scnanocool-seq is an innovative sequencing method derived from bisulfite sequencing techniques, specifically adapted to single-cell epigenetic analysis.
+It leverages unique properties of DNA primers to selectively enrich for longer DNA fragments suitable for high-resolution methylation profiling.

+## **Key Insight into Primer Design**

+**In the initial Oligo 1-N6 random priming step of scnanocool-seq, the Oligo 1-N6 primer can anneal to both the template and extension products, generating a complex mixture of DNA fragments (different combination of oligo1 + template seq; oligo1 + oligo1).
+This mixture includes fragments where the target sequence is flanked by Oligo 1-N6 adapters on both ends.
+When these adapters are reverse-complementary, short sequences can self-anneal to form closed structures, preventing their amplification in subsequent PCR cycles.
+This selective process enriches the library with longer, linear fragments.**

+### Primers:

+- **Oligo 1-N6 Random Primer**: `5‘ - CTACACGACGCTCTTCCGATCTNNNNNN - 3’`
+  - Used for initial random priming, this primer introduces adapter sequences at both ends of the DNA fragments.

+- **24bp Barcode-Oligo1 Primer**: `5‘ - [24 bp barcode]CTACACGACGCTCTTCCGATCT - 3’`
+  - Despite having a sequence identical to the Oligo 1-N6 adapter, this primer is used in PCR amplification to target longer fragments that have not self-annealed.
+The barcode allows for subsequent identification and multiplexing of samples.

+### Amplification Process:

+1. **Initial Priming Event**: The Oligo 1-N6 primer anneals to bisulfite-converted DNA at random sites, initiating the synthesis of various DNA products.
+2. **Selective Enrichment**: Only those longer DNA fragments that are not self-annealed are efficiently amplified in PCR, due to the inability of circularized short fragments to act as templates.
+3. **Barcode PCR Amplification**: PCR amplification using the 24bp Barcode-Oligo1 primer ensures that only the desired DNA fragments with the correct adapter configuration are amplified.

+This strategic use of identical adapter sequences on both the Oligo 1-N6 primer and the Barcode-Oligo1 primer is critical for the scnanocool-seq method's ability to enrich for longer fragments and exclude short, self-annealed fragments from amplification, thereby optimizing the sequencing library for high-throughput analysis.

 ## scNMT-seq (single-cell nucleosome, methylation and transcription sequencing)